-I found a Sony MDS-JE440 Minidisc player in a local antique / second hand / retro goods shop in town called Eklektika/ and Mark who owns the shop told me that the player was faulty with a dead display and broken drive and was going to be dumped.
+I found a Sony MDS-JE440 Minidisc player in a local antique / second hand / retro goods shop in town called Eklektika and Mark who owns the shop told me that the player was faulty with a dead display and broken drive and was going to be dumped.
 I thought this would make a good little project and I wanted to see if it was repairable, so I paid £2 for the player.

-The Sony MDS-JE440 MiniDisc player / recorder was released in 2000.
+The Sony MDS-JE440 MiniDisc player/recorder was released in 2000.
 It sold for around £200 when new and was supplied with an infrared remote control.

 When powering on the player it would make a noise like a motor running and the display was blank.
 It would not come out of standby mode to power on.

-After removing the covers and taking the drive mechanism apart I found the drive belt for loading and ejecting the MiniDiscs was broken and had turned into a solid lump of rubber around the drive motor.
+After removing the covers and taking the drive mechanism apart I found the drive belt for loading and ejecting the MiniDiscs were broken and had turned into a solid lump of rubber around the drive motor.

-I used a temporary rubber band to see if the MiniDisc drive would operate and on power up the drive motor started, moving the plastic cage to a parked position and the front panel standby button operated correctly turning the players display on.
+I used a temporary rubber band to see if the MiniDisc drive would operate and on power up the drive motor started, moving the plastic cage to a parked position and the front panel standby button operated correctly turning the player's display on.